 - The fire wood is not dry enough.
 The fire wood should have a moisture content of max.
-18%. - There is a negative pressure in the house.
-See section 3.3. - The smoke outlet from the outside may be blocked from sooth.
+18%. - There is a negative pressure in the house. - The smoke outlet from the outside may be blocked from sooth.
 This can occur after chimney sweeping.
 Control the smoke outlet. - The used amount of wood may have been too small.
 Therefore, the embers were too weak and cold to light the next load of wood.